There will be fair inquiry into alleged corp governance issues at PFS, says promoter PTC India | Business

 - India

+In another development, PTC India's independent director Rakesh Kacker on Friday resigned from the company's board with immediate effect.

-In an unusual development, all three independent directors of PTC India Financial Services (PFS), which is a systemically-important Non-Banking Finance Company (NBFC) -- put in their papers on Wednesday.
+On Wednesday, all three independent directors of PTC India Financial Services (PFS), which is a systemically-important Non-Banking Finance Company (NBFC) -- had put in their papers.
 Kamlesh Shivji Vikamsey, Santosh B Nayar and Thomas Mathew T had resigned on the grounds of corporate governance issues at the company.

 Against this backdrop, Mishra, who is part of the PFS board, said the company's board will be meeting on January 22 (Saturday) while the board of PTC India will hold its meeting on January 27 (Thursday).